close

 Solar Maintenance (O&M) and Asset Management Best Practices

 Now that solar installations have long past merged into the generation mainstream, maintenance, operations (O&M) and asset management best practices are front and center.
-A comprehensive solar maintenance and asset management program combines preventive, corrective and predictive best practices to minimize system downtime, maximize uptime, and optimize performance.
+A comprehensive solar maintenance and asset management program combines preventive, corrective and predictive best practices to minimize system down-time, maximize up-time, and optimize performance.

 Over the span of a decade, the technology has matured so rapidly that a solid body of best practices is now fully informed from the lessons learned.
 This course offers a comprehensive and in-depth treatment of solar maintenance (O&M), asset operational processes and management practices that solar owners, operators, EPCs, utilities and other asset stakeholders will find essential.
 It will: